Add Custom RSS Advisory Sources

 Notice

-This feature is available in CSAP v3.7.2.0 onwards.
+This feature is available in Collaborate v3.7.2.0 onwards.

 RSS advisories are open-source advisories from trusted sources, such as government agencies, security blogs, organizations and other sources in the cybersecurity industry.
 They continuously share the latest information as feeds, including cyber threats and events, as well as other critical updates.

 RSS feeds are available both in the Analyst and Member Portal in the RSS Feeds and Feeds sections respectively.
-Analysts can enable required RSS sources to make them available in CSAP.
-Additionally, analysts can also add new RSS sources in the CSAP Analyst Portal.
+Analysts can enable required RSS sources to make them available in Collaborate.
+Additionally, analysts can also add new RSS sources in the Analyst Portal.
 Advisory sources are grouped into different advisory categories based on the kind of information they share.

 You can use RSS feeds in the Analyst Portal to create alerts and share them with members.